Haggle with BT

 When it comes to phone lines and broadband, BT is the nation's most popular provider.
 Although it isn't the cheapest, many of you like to stick with a name you know.
-But if you're a BT customer, don't stick with the high prices – haggle your way to a cheaper deal.
+But if you're a BT customer, don't stick with the high prices and multiple price increases – haggle your way to a cheaper deal.

 In this guide